ColbyNeal/CSU-Senior-Project/docs/Proposal.md

     -   June 1 - Start the basic foundations of the project

 *   Fall 2026 - CSCI 498
-    -   October 20 - I would like 40% of the project complete
+    -   October 20 - I would like the basic foundation of the project complete.
-    -   October 27 - I would like 50% of the project complete
+    -   October 27 - improve the back end of the program
-    -   November 3 - I would like 60% of the project complete
+    -   November 3 - improve the front end of the program
-    -   November 10 - I would like 70% of the project complete
+    -   November 10 - start applying features into the program
-    -   November 17 - I would like 80% of the project complete
+    -   November 17 - have all the features included in the program that i want
-    -   November 20 - Have the Project working with all the features I want included.
+    -   November 20 - Have the Project working with little to no bugs

 *   Spring 2027 - CSCI 499 (more details will be added here once you are closer)
     -   Weeks 1-4 - Implement test plan